-The National Endowment for the Arts (NEA) is adopting the Office of Management and Budget (OMB) guidance on drug-free workplace requirements for financial assistance.
-It is removing its regulation implementing the Governmentwide common rule and issuing a new regulation to adopt the OMB guidance.
-This regulatory action implements the OMB's initiative to streamline and consolidate into one title of the CFR all Federal regulations on drug-free workplace requirements for financial assistance.
-These regulatory actions constitute an administrative simplification that would make no substantive change in NEA's policy or procedures for drug-free workplace.
+The U.S. Agency for International Development (USAID) is removing its regulation implementing the Government-wide common rule on drug-free workplace requirements for financial assistance, currently located within Part 210 of Title 22 of the Code of Federal Regulations (CFR), and issuing a new regulation to adopt the Office of Management and Budget (OMB) guidance at 2 CFR part 182.
+This regulatory action implements the OMB's initiative to streamline and consolidate into one title of the CFR all federal regulations on drug-free workplace requirements for financial assistance.
+These changes constitute an administrative simplification that would make no substantive change in USAID policy or procedures for drug-free workplace.

 FOR FURTHER INFORMATION CONTACT:

-On November 18, 1988, Congress enacted the Drug-Free Workplace Act of 1988 (Pub.
+The Drug-Free Workplace Act of 1988 [Pub.
 L. 100-690, Title V, Subtitle D; 41 U.S.C.
-701, et seq.) as a part of omnibus drug legislation.
-Federal agencies issued an interim final common rule to implement the Act as it applied to grants (53 FR 4946, January 31, 1989).
-The rule was a subpart of the Governmentwide common rule on nonprocurement suspension and debarment.
-The agencies issued a final common rule after consideration of public comments (55 FR 21681, May 25, 1990).
+701, et seq.] was enacted as a part of omnibus drug legislation on November 18, 1988.
+Federal agencies issued an interim final common rule to implement the act as it applied to grants [53 FR 4946, January 31, 1989].
+The rule was a subpart of the Government-wide common rule on non-procurement suspension and debarment.
+The agencies issued a final common rule after consideration of public comments [55 FR 21681, May 25, 1990].

-As the next step in that process, OMB proposed for comment (73 FR 55776, September 26, 2008) and finalized (74 FR 28149, June 15, 2009) Governmentwide guidance with policies and procedures to implement drug-free workplace requirements for financial assistance.
-The guidance requires each agency to replace the common rule on drug-free workplace requirements that the agency previously issued in its own CFR title with a brief regulation in 2 CFR adopting the Governmentwide policies and procedures.
+As the next step in that process, OMB proposed for comment [73 FR 55776, September 26, 2008] and finalized [74 FR 28149, June 15, 2009] Government-wide guidance with policies and procedures to implement drug-free workplace requirements for financial assistance.
+The guidance requires each agency to replace the common rule on drug-free workplace requirements that the agency previously issued in its own CFR title with a brief regulation in 2 CFR adopting the Government-wide policies and procedures.
 One advantage of this approach is that it reduces the total volume of drug-free workplace regulations.
-A second advantage is that it locates OMB's guidance and all of the agencies' implementing regulations in 2 CFR.
+A second advantage is that it collocates OMB's guidance and all of the agencies' implementing regulations in 2 CFR.

-As the OMB guidance requires, the NEA is taking two regulatory actions.
-First, we are removing the drug-free workplace common rule from 45 CFR part 1155.
-Second, to replace the common rule, we are issuing a brief regulation in 2 CFR part 3256 to adopt the Governmentwide policies and procedures in the OMB guidance.
+As the OMB guidance requires, USAID is taking two regulatory actions.
+First, we are removing the drug-free workplace common rule from 22 CFR Part 210.
+Second, to replace the common rule, we are issuing a brief regulation in 2 CFR Part 182 to adopt the Government-wide policies and procedures in the OMB guidance.

 Taken together, these regulatory actions are solely an administrative simplification and are not intended to make any substantive change in policies or procedures.
-In soliciting comments on these actions, we did not seeking to revisit substantive issues that were resolved during the development of the final common rule in 2003.
-We invited comments specifically on any unintended changes in substantive content that the new part in 2 CFR would make relative to the common rule at 45 CFR part 1155.
-No comments were received by the close of the thirty day comment period.
+In soliciting comments on these actions, we therefore are not seeking to revisit substantive issues that were resolved during the development of the final common rule in 2003.
+We are inviting comments specifically on any unintended changes in substantive content that the new part in 2 CFR would make relative to the common rule at 22 CFR Part 210.

 Under the Administrative Procedure Act (5 U.S.C.
 553), agencies generally propose a regulation and offer interested parties the opportunity to comment before it becomes effective.
-However, as described in the “Background” section of this preamble, the policies and procedures in this regulation have been proposed for comment two times—one time by federal agencies as a common Start Printed Page 33156rule in 2002, and a second time by OMB as guidance in 2008—and adopted each time after resolution of the comments received.
+However, as described in the “Background” section of this preamble, the policies and procedures in this regulation have been proposed for comment two times—one time by federal agencies as a common rule in 2002 and a second time by OMB as guidance in 2008—and adopted each time after resolution of the comments received.

-This final rule is solely an administrative simplification that would make no substantive change in the NEA policy or procedures for drug-free workplace.
-We therefore believe that the rule is noncontroversial and did not expect to receive adverse comments, although we are invited comments on any unintended substantive change this rule makes.
-No comments were received by the close of the thirty-day comment period and this rule becomes effective on June 11, 2015 without further action.
+This direct final rule is solely an administrative simplification that would make no substantive change in USAID's policy or procedures for drug-free Start Printed Page 34574workplace.
+We therefore believe that the rule is noncontroversial and do not expect to receive adverse comments, although we are inviting comments on any unintended substantive change this rule makes.

 OMB has determined this rule to be not significant for purposes of E.O.
 12866.